camptocamp/c2cgeoportal/doc/integrator/ngeo_new_interface.rst

 After rebuilding your project and verifying that the new interface has no technical errors, some site-specific configuration issues must be considered:

-   - if you have V1 configuration and this has not yet been migrated to V2 configuration on this DB instance, it must be migrated now (if it is for test purposes, clone the DB first): run script ``docker-compose exec geoportal themev1tov2``
-   - set default theme of the new interface to the desired one (set "defaultTheme" in ``<interface>.html``)
+   - set the default theme of the new interface as desired (set ``defaultTheme`` in ``<interface>.html``)
-   - set meaningful starting zoom level and center coordinates of new interface, in ``<interface>.js``
+   - set a meaningful starting zoom level and center coordinates of the new interface, in ``<interface>.js``
    - after rebuilding, to see the changes in the browser, you probably need to clear the browser cache and your URL parameters, and maybe in addition wait some minutes